10 Best Filtered Water Bottles of 2023 – Top Picks, Reviews & Guide

 2. Brita Water Filter Bottle – Best Value

 While all these bottles will filter your water, the Brita does even more by keeping your water cold for up to 24 hours thanks to its insulated design.
-It’s built from stainless steel, making it durable and aesthetically pleasing as well.
+It’s built from stainless steel, making it durable and aesthetically pleasing.
 It’s priced right in the middle of the pack, but its performance is on par with more expensive options.
 We appreciated features such as the push-button lid, which keeps your mouthpiece safe, clean, and free of contaminants.

 3. LifeStraw Go Water Filter Bottle

-The Go Water bottle is built to work with the LifeStraw personal water filter, a popular and reliable filter that we already liked.
+The Go Water bottle is built to work with the LifeStraw personal water filter, a popular and reliable filter we already liked.
 However, the bottle is more expensive than the filter, even though it does nothing but hold water.
-It does hold 23 ounces though, which we were thankful for.
+It does hold 23 ounces, which we were thankful for.
 The bottle is BPA-free, so you don’t have to worry about toxins, and it’s completely safe to wash.